strrrrMJ/FileSystem/README.md

 Designed by Mo and Wang

+* The compile instruction: `clang++ src/*.cpp -o MyFileSystem`

 * The normal use of 'tree' command requires the terminal to be set to the utf8 character set instead of gbk or gb2312 character set.
+Or you could modify the code about 'tree' command

 * The inode of the filesystem has 6 direct pointers,
 2 single indirect pointers, and 2 double indirect pointers